[Fukushima] You never walk through the same place from the moment you enter until the moment you leave? Experience the mysterious building, Sazaedo!

 It's not a seafood izakaya.
 It's the common name for three-story Buddhist temples with unique architecture that were built in several places from the Kanto region to the Tohoku region during the Edo period

-It is said that the first turban hall in Japan was built in 1780 at Rakanji Temple in Honjo, Edo.
-This turban hall at Rakanji Temple astounded people at the time and quickly became a huge hit.
-It is said to have become a famous Edo spot, even appearing in a famous places guidebook.
+The first Sazaedo (spiral-shaped hall) in Japan is said to have been built in 1780 at Rakanji Temple in Honjo, Edo.
+This Sazaedo at Rakanji Temple astonished people at the time and quickly became very popular.
+It is said to have become an Edo landmark, even appearing in illustrated guides to famous places.

-Since then, several turban halls have been built in various places, but only a few remain to this day in the same condition as when they were first built.
-One of these is the Aizu turban hall in Aizu City, Fukushima Prefecture.
+Since then, several Sazaedo have been built in various places, but only a very few remain in their original form to this day.
+One of them is the Aizu Sazaedo in Aizu City, Fukushima Prefecture.

 Experience a mysterious space halfway up Mt.
 Iimori, which is associated with the Byakkotai!